The Principles of Diffusion Models: What is Deep Generative Modeling?

 When the statistical model $p_{{\bm{\phi}}^\ast}(\rvx)$ closely approximates the data distribution $p_{\mathrm{data}}(\rvx)$, it can serve as a proxy for generating new samples and evaluating probability values.
 This model $p_{\bm{\phi}}(\rvx)$ is commonly referred to as a \emph{generative model}.

 \paragraph{Capability of DGM.} Once a proxy of the data distribution, $p_{\bm{\phi}}(\rvx)$, is available, we can generate an arbitrary number of new data points using sampling methods such as Monte Carlo sampling from $p_{\bm{\phi}}(\rvx)$.
-Additionally, we can compute the probability (or likelihood) of any given data sample $\rvx'$ by evaluating $p_{\bm{\phi}}(\rvx')$.
+Additionally, for any given sample $\rvx'$, we can evaluate the model density $p_{\bm{\phi}}(\rvx')$, which is often informally referred to as the model assigning a ``likelihood'' to $\rvx'$\footnote{For continuous data, $p_{\bm{\phi}}(\rvx')$ is strictly speaking the density evaluated at $\rvx'$, rather than the probability of observing that exact sample.
+We follow the common machine-learning shorthand of referring to this quantity as the sample's ``likelihood''.}.

 \paragraph{Training of DGM.} We learn parameters $\bm{\phi}$ of a model family $\{p_{\bm{\phi}}\}$ by minimizing a discrepancy $\mathcal{D}(p_{\mathrm{data}},p_{\bm{\phi}})$:

 Because $p_{\mathrm{data}}$ is unknown, a practical choice of $\mathcal{D}$ must admit efficient estimation from i.i.d.\ samples from $ p_{\mathrm{data}}$.
 With sufficient capacity, $p_{\bm{\phi}^\ast}$ can closely approximate $p_{\mathrm{data}}$.